10 ways to eat less meat

 8) Use meat alternatives

 From tofu, tempeh and soya to wholegrains, nuts and pulses, the options for meat alternatives are endless.
+You can try our delicious tofu steaks with chips.
 Supermarket shelves are lined with delicious options, all at varying costs.
 All you need to do is figure out which ones you enjoy cooking with and eating.
 Try our wholesome vegan lentil shepherd's pie, meat-free bolognese made with veggie mince and delicious vegan smoked tofu and cashew nut burger.

 9) Get comfortable with vegan cooking